Colin Reynolds

 Colin Reynolds is a Canadian politician serving as a member of Parliament (MP) representing the riding of Elmwood—Transcona since 2025.
 A member of the Conservative Party, he was elected in the 2025 federal election by beating the incumbent Leila Dance.
 He previously ran unsuccessfully as a candidate in the 2024 Elmwood—Transcona by-election, which was won by Leila Dance.

 Before entering Parliament, Reynolds was a construction electrician.

+At the time of the 2025 Canadian federal election, he lived in St. Clements, Manitoba.